SoFluffyOS/fluda/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+4. Make sure to reformat the code to follow the conventions.
+5. Run `flutter analyze` and resolve if there is any issue.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off of two other developers or the repository owner, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct